 problems, awakening their soul, ambitions and peace of mind with their own dreams.
 A pedantic hen-pecked accountant gets a surreal dream

 involving rescuing a woman in a bed, a floating ball which she swallows, and dragging her through a labyrinth.
 A repressed woman gets a

 romantic fantasy with mannequins, a bitter, difficult woman gets a strange one where young people copy the gestures they see in a movie,

 a hardened criminal gets playful juxtapositions of rotating spirals and curves with naked women, a girl playing with a ball sees

 various floating objects and their shadows, a blind old man with a wire sees animated wire-puppets, and the dream dealer discovers himself

 through a Dadaistic game of colors and chance.
-People's thoughts and dialogue are provided with voice-overs.
-The dreams vary in interest,
+People's thoughts and dialogue are provided with (somewhat clumsy) voice-overs.
+The dreams

-but the overall package is entertainingly funny and interesting.
+vary widely in interest, but the overall package is entertaining, interesting and amusing.